terrylinooo/cache-master/README.txt

 Before you install and use this plugin, please read the following notices carefully.

 - Logged-in users will not trigger the caching processes.
 - A debug message will be attached to the end of the page source code. `<!-- This page is cached by Cache Master plugin. //-->`.
 This is for debugging purpose only, to let us know that the page is caching.
+This message can be disabled in `Settings` page.

 If you find your website doesn't work with Cache Master, please report an issue on GitHub and list all plugins installed on your website.
 I'll find out the problem and fix it.